marcyves/100-days-of-code/log.md

 Some theme related stuff is in my_functions.php, I have to sort this out and move everything design related to theme.php

 ### Day 11: May 10, 2018

 **Today's Progress**:
 No coding today.
 Reading bootstrap documentation in order to do it right from the begining

+### Day 12: May 11, 2018

+**Today's Progress**:
+Created new theme from StartBootstrap
+Modified theme.php and my_functions.php to move all design stuff to theme.php Adapted, modified, updated everything and I have now a much better looking application

+**Thoughts:**
+Thank you BootStrap !
+I made a mistake in the commit to GitHub and labeled it DAY 11 instead of 12.
+Just because I was looking to the last commit and forgot I did not code yesterday.